3V3 Information

 • Teams can be composed of travel team players, recreational players or a combination of both.

-• In the 10/12/14U divisions, goalies register as individuals and not part of a team.
+• Goalies register as individuals and not part of a team.

-• 10/12/14U division goalies do not rotate with teams.
-Goalies play for and against multiple teams each week.
+• Goalies play for and against multiple teams each week.

 • Full ice hockey gear is required for players.
-This includes a helmet with face mask, mouth guard (12/14U only), shoulder pads, elbow pads, hockey gloves, hockey pants, shin guards, jack or jill jock, ice hockey stick, and hockey skates.
-On-ice coaches are also required to wear approved helmets and also to wear skates.
+This includes HECC approved helmet with face mask, mouth guard (pee-wee only), shoulder pads, elbow pads, hockey gloves, hockey pants, shin guards, cup and supporter or pelvic protector, ice hockey stick, and hockey skates.
+On-ice coaches are also required to wear HECC approved helmets and also to wear skates.